 Students participate in training program

-Four MSOE biomedical engineering students and a faculty member participated in the Biomedical Engineering Society Coulter College training program.
+Four MSOE biomedical engineering seniors and a faculty member participated in the Biomedical Engineering Society Coulter College training program.
 The MSOE team was one of 12 selected for the exclusive program, and consisted of Logan Capizzi, Ploypairin Chongvatanabandit, William Haeuser and Amanda Ksioszk.
 Dr. Jeff LaMack ’97, director of MSOE’s biomedical engineering program, served as team advisor.
 The selection of teams was based largely on their interest in new medical technologies with a focus on health disparities.

 “Through this immersive and hands-on experience, which was effectively a medical device entrepreneurship boot-camp, the students developed insights into the complexities of designing a medical device and successfully taking it to market,” LaMack said.